grafana/business-input/docs/sources/panels/_index.md

 weight: 50
 ---

-# Static Data Source with panels
+# Static data source with panels

 Below are examples of using the Static Data Source with various native and custom Grafana panels.

 {{< admonition type="note" >}}
-You can use our Business Charts demo project to play with the Static Data source settings and various native and community plugins following the link [Business Charts Examples](https://echarts.volkovlabs.io).
-Go to Edit mode and start experimenting!
+You can use the Business Charts demo project to play with the Static Data source settings and various native and community plugins following the link [Business Charts Examples](https://echarts.volkovlabs.io).
+Go to Edit mode and start experimenting.
 {{< /admonition >}}

 | Section                            | Demonstrates                                           |